AverseABFun/spam-patriots-c-and-c/PROTOCOL.md

 ```

 ### PUT `/updateAttackSurface`
 Identical to `/newAttackSurface` except with surfaceIds in the sent data.
+Authentication should proceed identically.